Scott2bReal/rpg_tools/README.md

 ### Styling and Color Palette

 In order to come up with the color scheme for the site I used the wonderful tool at [colormind.io](http://colormind.io), which generates color palettes based on the machine learning algorithm the developer came up with.
 I then made some tweaks to [Bootstrap](https://getbootstrap.com) to make the buttons, cards, and headers all look like I wanted.
 I also added a little dice icon to display in the tab corner.

+#### Buttons

+I made the buttons on the HP Tracker very big because I wanted it to translate well to a mobile format.
+While playing TTRPGs online it is easy to access websites and all kinds of tools, but in person sometimes the easiest thing is to use a phone or tablet.
+Having quick access to the HP Tracker and being able to add remove and edit characters easily was something I thought was important.

+#### Navbar

+I started with a Bootstrap navbar, and tweaked the colors and placement of some elements to make it look how I wanted.
+I also made it dynamically display options available to the user based on whether or not they were logged in.
+Because the Dice Roller is available without a user account, that is always on the navbar.
+The HP Tracker, on the other, needs an account, so that is only present when a user is logged in.